Angel1612/fylux.github.io/_posts/2017-07-05-Sparse_TSP.md

 Thus we can consider <a href="https://en.wikipedia.org/wiki/Johnson's_algorithm">Johnson's Algorithm</a>, which given the characteristics of this problem will consist in basically running Dijkstra's Algorithm V times.
 So the cost will be $$( EV + V^2\log V)$$.
 It would be quite interesting to try <a href="https://en.wikipedia.org/wiki/Shortest_path_problem#All-pairs_shortest_paths">Thorup's Algorithm</a> for undirected graphs which computational cost is $$O(VE)$$, however, is little known and requires constant-time multiplication, so for this algorithm we will use Dijkstra.

 Ok, we apply Dijkstra's Algorithm V times but, how do we store the information?
 This is quite important because the wrong decision would soar the memory usage.
 Firstly, we need a V by V matrix to store the weight of the real and virtual edges between nodes.
 Secondly, we need a way to reconstruct the virtual tour that we get.
-So we need to store the sequence of nodes that form the path the shortest path between nodes.
+So we need to store the sequence of nodes that form the shortest path between each pair of nodes.
 However, storing all the sequence would a have memory usage proportional to V<sup>3</sup> in the worst case.
 This is huge because for instances of only 1,000 cities we would need almost 1GB.
 Nevertheless, we can store the same information using V<sup>2</sup> through the following reasoning:

 >If the shortest path between node A and C crosses node B, the path can be composed by the shortest path between A and B and the shortest path between B and C.

-Hence in each position [x][y] of the matrix we will store the first node in the sequence of the path, like in this example:
+Hence in each position [x][y] of the matrix we will store the first node in the sequence of the shortest path, like in this example:
 <center>
 <img src="https://fylux.github.io/public/img/sparse_tsp/matrix.png" width="25%" style="display:inline;vertical-align:middle"><img src="https://fylux.github.io/public/img/sparse_tsp/3_nodes.png" width="60%" style="display:inline;vertical-align:middle">
 </center>